How to Delete a Bad Google Review in 4 Simple Steps

 Bad Google reviews happen, even to the best of us.
 Here’s how to fix, resolve, and remove Google reviews so you can protect your business’ growth and reputation.

 Google reviews are an essential and unavoidable fact of doing business.
 As much as 91 percent of consumers read them, and 84 percent trust them as much as a real friend.

-Service business clients use Google reviews to choose who they hire.
-That means service providers like you rely on positive reviews to win jobs and ultimately stay in business.
+Service business customers rely on Google reviews to choose who they hire, which means service providers rely on positive reviews to win jobs and ultimately stay in business.

 But what happens when you get a bad Google review?
 Whether it’s from a customer who had a legitimately bad experience, or completely fake review left out of spite, everyone gets a bad review eventually.
 And you need to deal with them, ASAP.

 The bad news: There is no single “Delete Review” button.
 Getting a review removed takes time and strategy.

 The good news: You can fix bad Google reviews, and doing so can actually help you build stronger customer relationships and turn those detractors into happy business promoters.

 There are Two Ways to Get a Google Review Removed: